Improving Zero and Few-Shot Abstractive Summarization with Intermediate Fine-tuning and Data Augmentation: Few-Shot Transfer Results

 \section{Few-Shot Transfer Results}

-We examine whether the improvements in zero-shot transfer also carry over to the few-shot setting as well as the effect of data augmentation techniques.
-The results of our experiments with varying training data sizes and augmentation methods for all 4 datasets are shown in Table \ref{tab:table_all} and appendix.
+We examine whether zero-shot transfer improvements also carry over to the few-shot setting.
+Also, we explore the effect of data augmentation and consistency regularization techniques.
+The results of our experiments with varying training data sizes and augmentation methods for all 4 datasets are shown in Figure \ref{fig:results_all_plot} and the Appendix.